hasanheroglu/hasanheroglu.github.io/index.md

-# Welcome to HHE's Personal Space
+# Who is this?
 Hey stranger!
 I'm Hasan.
-Welcome to my personal space.
-Here, you can see the projects that I'm working on.
-Maybe there could be much more in the future.
+I graduated from Istanbul Technical University with a degree in Computer Engineering.
+I love games and game development.
+Also computer graphics is one of my interests.
+Here, in this page, you can see the various projects I did and contributed.

 # Contact
 Contact me from hasanheroglu@gmail.com